xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure01](../images/Figure01.png)

 What would the result be?
-Back on October 8th, 2007, it was really hard to say.
-Looking at it from today, however, more than a decade later, the answer is clear: the results were fantastic!
+Back in October 8th, 2007, would be really hard to say.
+But looking at it from today, more than a decade later, the answer is clear: the results were fantastic!
 We experienced a crash in the market from \$1,561 to a low of \$683, but we kept buying at that low price.
-Later, the market recovered, and by October of 2019 the S&P 500 had risen to more than \$2,960.
+Later, the market recovered, and by October of 2019 the S&P 500 had exceeded \$2,960.

 But this description is missing an important detail.
-The chart below shows the total value of your assets (the red line) and the the total amount that you invested (the blue line).
+The chart below shows the value of your total assets (the red line) and the value of your total investment (the blue line).

 ![Figure02](../images/Figure02.png)

-There is an extended period of time when your asset value drops below your total invested amount.
-Towards the end of 2009, however, the red line passes the blue line, and it almost never drops below it again, growing faster over time.
+There is an extended period of time when your asset value drops below your total investments.
+But towards the end of 2009 the red line passes the blue line, and it almost never drops below it again, growing faster over time.

 >Note: The historical data in this chart is from [Yahoo Finance (^GSPC)](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1QE3itAH_TwUv4Gp9EVwwIz3Xb8taT5N-etfJCkYEvrg/edit?usp=sharing).